def-gthill/lexurgy/doc/source/sc-tutorial.rst

 Giving the Absent Value a Name
 *********************************

-You can give the absent value of any multivalued feature a name.
+You can give the absent value of any multivalent feature a name.
 This declaration allows ``unstressed`` to be used instead of ``*stress`` to indicate a lack of both primary and secondary stress::